1Bruce Lee's birth

 9. The style of Kung Fu practiced by Bruce Lee, Wing Chun, was actually invented for women by a woman.
 It features a narrower stance than other martial arts, focuses on speed and agility instead of strength, and confrontations where the attacker is very close.

 10. During Bruce Lee's second autopsy, his doctor tried to attribute his cause of death to cannabis.

-In 1962, Bruce Lee landed 15 punches and a kick and knocked out his opponent in a fight that lasted 11 seconds.
+In 1962, Bruce Lee landed 15 punches and a kick and knocked out his opponent in a fight that only lasted mere 11 seconds.

 12. Bruce Lee was a national dance champion, winning the 1958 Cha Cha Championship in Hong Kong.